Applying for your student visa outside UK

 Once your application has been decided you will either be invited to collect your passport from the application centre or the decision will be posted to your address.

-You will receive a 90-day entry visa vignette (visa sticker in your passport) and a UKVI Decision letter which will confirm the address in the UK to collect your BRP card.
+You will receive a 90-day entry visa vignette (visa sticker in your passport) and a UKVI Decision email.
 You must keep the letter and bring it to the UK with you.
 The 90 days will start 30 days before the course start date on your CAS or seven days before the date that you specified on your application as your intended date of travel to the UK, whichever is later.

-You must travel to the UK within the validity of the 90-day entry visa and before the last date of enrolment unless special permission has been given.
+You must travel to the UK within the validity of the 90-day entry visa and before the last date of enrolment.

-When you receive your visa it is important to check that all the details are correct.
-If you have been issued with a visa vignette you should check the information on this visa along with the UKVI decision letter is correct, as these details usually match the information that will be printed on your BRP card that you will collect when you arrive in the UK:
+When you receive your visa, it is important to check that all the details are correct.
+If you have been issued with a visa vignette you should check the information on this visa along with the UKVI decision email is correct:

 - Name and date of birth